HeloiseMuller/phageAnnotation/README.md

 	-h, --help
 		Show this help message and exit
 ```

-The following command line runs the script using the optional -w argument (allowing to get the coordinates of the phage sequences in the genome), filter out sequences shorter than 5000 bp and sequences that do not pass at least one of the three tuning removal rule.
+Example of command line to run this step:
 ```
 Rscript phageAnnotation.R -c -allOutputs_contamination_named.tsv -v allOutputs_vs2-pass2_final-viral-score.tsv -f 1 -l 5000 -w allOutputs_vs2-pass1_final-viral-boundary.tsv
 ```
+In this example, phage sequenced under 5000 bp (`-l 5000`) and fulfilling at least one the three tuning removal rules (`-f 1`) the will be filtered out.
+As the optional argument `-w` is provided, the pipeline will be able to recover the coordinates of the phage sequences in the genome.

 ### Output description of step 3
 This script will create a folder `filtering/` where all the outputs will be saved:
 - `phages_quality.tsv` contains one line per phage sequence passing the second run of VS2.
 Important columns would be:
  	* `seqname`: final name of the phage sequences, as found in `allOutputs_vs2-pass2_final-viral-combined.fa`
- * `length`: final length of the phage sequences`
+ 	* `length`: final length of the phage sequences
  	* `viral_genes_checkV`: number of viral genes identified by checkV
 	* `hallmark`: number of hallmark gene recovered by the second round of VS2
 	* `keep_Sullivan`: classification of the phage sequence based on the Sullivan Lab protocole
- * `Hegarty_removal_all`: tuning removal score based on Hegarty et al. (2024).
-Any sequence with a score<0 are sequence for which at least one of the tuning removal rule
+	* `Hegarty_removal_all`: sum of all the tuning removal scores.
+Any sequence with a score<0 are sequences for which at least one of the three tuning removal rules established by Hegarty et al was fulfilled, i.e. low confidence phage sequences.
 	* `start_inContig` and `end_inContig`: coordinates of the final phage sequence in the genome.
 These two columns can only be generated if the output of the first run of VS2 is provided (option `-w`)
  -`phages_filtered_XXX.tsv` is the exact same file as above, except that only phage sequences passing filters are present. `XXX` varies depending on the filters chosen.
  - `phages_filtered_XXX.lst` is a list of all seqname of phage sequences passing filters.

 ## STEP 4 (optional): Remove filtered phages from the phage fasta file
 ```
-seqtk subseq allOutputs_vs2-pass2_final-viral-combined.fa  phages_filtered_XXX.lst > phages_filtered.fasta
+seqtk subseq allOutputs_vs2-pass2_final-viral-combined.fa  phages_filtered_XXX.lst > phages_filtered_XXX.fasta
 ```